apache/infrastructure-website/content/pages/asf-pelican-plugins.md

 ## Apache CMS

-Many projects had their websites served by the Apache CMS from 2010 to 2021.
+Many projects had their websites served by the Apache CMS from 2010.
+It is deprecated as of the summer of 2021.
 The CMS was written in Perl.
 We have a new approach that fits Pelican.

 If you want to look into the old CMS process, its <a href="http://svn.apache.org/viewvc/infrastructure/site/trunk/lib/views" target="_blank">Subversion repository and history</a> remain available.